 When possible, our designers choose products that contain recycled, and many times recyclable, materials.
 New products with recycled content are entering the market every day and our staff works to keep themselves informed of these changes.
 In addition to choosing new products that contain recycled material, usable unwanted office furniture is saved and stored on campus and is made available to anyone interested in remodeling their office space on a tight budget.
 If you are interested in previously used furniture, please contact Al Motel.

 Student Move Out

 University construction waste counts for a lot of the waste we generate.
-Starting in 2013 we are now sending that waste to Revolution Recovery, a company dedicated to the proper disposal and recycling of construction debris such as wood, metal, plastic, concrete,able to divert 85% of the materials it gets from the landfill.
+Starting in 2013 we now send that waste to Revolution Recovery, a company dedicated to the proper disposal and recycling of construction debris such as wood, metal, plastic, concrete, able to divert 85% of the materials it gets from the landfill.

 Lastly, we do have a composting program to separate out our organic pre-consumer food waste for composting.
 For more information check out Dining Services' website.